Dual Box Embeddings for the Description Logic EL++: Method

-\textbf{Roles.} While most existing \el\ embedding models represent roles (binary relations) via simple translations in the form of TransE~\citep{bordes2013translating}, we instead follow the idea of the BoxE KG embedding model~\citep{abboud2020boxe}.
+\paragraph{Roles.} While most existing \el\ embedding models represent roles (binary relations) via simple translations in the form of TransE \citep{bordes2013translating}, we instead follow the idea of the BoxE KG embedding model~\citep{abboud2020boxe}.
 That is, we associate every role $r\in\mathcal N_R$ with a \textit{head box} $\head(r)$ and a \textit{tail box} $\tail(r)$.
 Intuitively, every point in the head box is related via $r$ to every point in the tail box.
-This representation is made more expressive by introducing bump vectors $\bump(C)$ for every atomic concept $C$, which model interactions between concepts by dynamically moving the embeddings of concepts related via a role $r$.
+This representation is made more expressive by introducing translational bump vectors $\bump(C) \in \mathbb R^n$ for every atomic concept $C$, which model interactions between related concepts by dynamically translating their embeddings.
 An axiom of the form $C\sqsubseteq\exists r.D$ is then considered to hold if